-Kintsuba : What type of Japanese Wagashi sweet is this?
+Kintsuba : What type of traditional Japanese confection is it?

 Source : Wikipedia Japan

-After that, in the late 17th century, the wagashi was introduced to Edo (present Tokyo), where the ingredient of the dough was changed from rice flour to wheat flour, and the name also from Gintsuba to Kintsuba because “Kin (金 : gold)” is more valuable than “Gin (銀)” meaning silver.
+After that, in the late 17th century, the wagashi was introduced to Edo (present Tokyo), where the ingredient of its dough was changed from rice flour to wheat flour, and the name also from Gintsuba to Kintsuba, because “Kin (金 : gold)” is more valuable than “Gin (銀)” meaning silver.

-The other major types of Kintsuba include “Satsuma Kintsuba (薩摩きんつば)”, or “Imo Kintsuba (芋きんつば)”, which is made of sweet potato paste (called “Imo Yokan“) coated with thin flour dough.
+As for other major types of Kintsuba, they include “Satsuma Kintsuba (薩摩きんつば)”, or “Imo Kintsuba (芋きんつば)”, which is made of sweet potato paste covered in thin flour dough.

-The traditional wagashi confection, Kintsuba is being sold at many supermarkets and some convenience stores in Japan.
+The traditional wagashi confection, Kintsuba is being sold at supermarkets and convenience stores in Japan.